p16/You-Dont-Know-JS/up & going/ch2.md

 Another very commonly misunderstood concept in JavaScript is the `this` identifier.
 Again, there's a couple of chapters on it in the *this & Object Prototypes* title of this series, so here we'll just briefly introduce the concept.

-While it may often seem that `this` is related to "object-oriented patterns," in JS `this` is a different mechanism.
+While it may often seem that `this` is related to "object-oriented patterns", in JS `this` is a different mechanism.

 If a function has a `this` reference inside it, that `this` reference usually points to an `object`.
 But which `object` it points to depends on how the function was called.